htilt/strabo/strabo/readme.md

 #

 _The data migration tool (Alembic) and documentation generating engines (Sphinx and JSDoc) must be installed and configured separately.
-See their docs for instructions on how to do so._
+See their websites for instructions on how to do so._

 #